It’s the return of Sue’s favourite monsters: Terry Nation and Richard Martin. It can only end in tears…

 Sue: How did they manage that?

-Sue: I thought only the Doctor could travel in time?
+Sue: I thought only the Doctor was allowed to travel in time?
 I mean, what’s to stop the Daleks going back to that botched invasion of Earth and getting it right this time?

-Me: It’s a bloody good question and one that will be obliquely addressed in about 22 years time.
+Me: It’s a bloody good question, and one that will be obliquely addressed in about 22 years’ time (or seven if you don’t forget Day of the Daleks, which I did).

-On a positive note, Sue is very impressed with Vicki, especially the fact that she never screams (the closest she gets is a nervous giggle in part one) and when a giant tentacle wraps itself around her throat she doesn’t even raise her voice.
+On a positive note, Sue is still impressed with Vicki.
+She’s especially pleased she never seems to scream (the closest she gets is a nervous giggle in episode one), and when a giant tentacle wraps itself around her throat, she doesn’t even raise her voice.

 Sue: Vicki is great.
-She’s just as feisty as Rose and she doesn’t take any shit.
+She’s just as feisty as Rose and she doesn’t take any shit from anyone.

-The Daleks force the Aridians to collaborate with them on pain of death and Sue is worried for their safety.
-She certainly doesn’t trust the Doctor to help the poor sods overcome their oppressors if push comes to shove.
+The ChaseWhen the Daleks force the Aridians to collaborate with them on pain of death, Sue is genuinely concerned about their safety.
+She certainly doesn’t trust the Doctor to help the poor sods defeat their oppressors if push ever came to shove.

-Sue: I love how the Aridians are unearthing the TARDIS one grain of sand at a time and how the Daleks don’t attempt to shoot it until every last grain has been removed from the lip of the door.
+Sue: I love how the Aridians are unearthing the TARDIS one grain of sand at a time, and the Daleks don’t even attempt to shoot it until every last particle has been removed from the lip of the door.
 Such perfectionists.

-Thankfully, the Daleks haven’t got enough time to commit genocide and the Aridians get off on a technicality.
-It’s not enough to placate Sue, though.
+Thankfully, the Daleks don’t have time to commit genocide and the Aridians are let off on a technicality.
+This doesn’t placate Sue, though.

-Sue: Look at them, celebrating in the TARDIS without a care in the world!
-No one stops to consider the fact that an entire race is going to be wiped out because they managed to escape.
-It’s not morally right.
+Sue: Look at them, celebrating in the TARDIS without a care in the world.
+No one’s stopped to consider the fact an entire race is going to be wiped out because they’ve escaped from that planet.
+It isn’t morally right.
 Would Matt Smith have left the Aridians to die like that?
-I think not!
+I think not.

-Me: The Aridians were a bunch of spineless collaborators and they deserved everything they got.
-If they had stood up to the Daleks then the Doctor would have helped them.
+Me: The Aridians were a bunch of spineless collaborators who deserved everything they got.
+If they’d stood up to the Daleks, the Doctor would have helped them.

 Sue: Bullshit.
 He’s a ****.
 Now stick the next one on.